Master Theses and their associated projects are an extremely important part of the master.

-- June: Students correct any misalignments or extra needs.
-They start writing their master thesis report.
+- June: Students correct any misalignments or extra needs and start writing their master thesis report.

-- First week of July: Students deliver their final master thesis report and make their defence before an evaluation board to get their final grade.
+- First week of July: Students deliver their final master thesis report and make their defense before an evaluation board to get their final grade.

 We include some of the top theses from the past years as a reference of topics and correctness in executing and reporting the master thesis project (in chronologic order, hence not grade order).

 The following publications are the direct result of part of the work for the master theses of our students.
 Many of these publications have been achieved while still in the master, while some are the result of having finished the master and being able to disseminate full results.
 As it may be seen these works have been published in top journals or presented at first class conferences in their fields.

 Some of the works by CSIM students lead to installations, kiosks or exhibits in public events, exhibitions or museum interactive exhibits.
 Below you may see some examples.

 SPECS has developed these installations in the framework of the European project CEEDS (FP7, ICT Future and Emerging Technologies, 258749-CEEDS) the aim of which is to develop an application that will optimize the acquisition, storage and presentation of data that represents key aspects of the historical relevance such as the holocaust including its archaeological, social, cultural, psychological, medical aspects.

 A number of master students have collaborated in different aspects of this project.

 CMTech has designed an interactive exhibit a full-blown exhibition for the CosmoCaixa Science Mueseum in Barcelona.
 The exhibition follows the success of its smaller version which was a moving exhibition in a trailer container.
 It deals with Converging Technologies: nanotecnology; la biotecnology, ICT (information and communication technologies), cognitive science and neuroscience.
 The trailer has travelled all around Spain.